 - discusses safeguarding matters with the DSL and DDSLs once per term and more regularly if needed; - liaises directly with the local authority and/or partner agencies where appropriate; and - undertakes an annual audit of the School's safeguarding procedures and submits a written report to the Governing Body with recommendations for further improvements.
-The annual written report will typically consider: the effectiveness and implementation of relevant policies; staff safeguarding training; staff recruitment procedures; the handling of safeguarding issues; referral management; the contribution the School is making to inter-agency working; and the provision for teaching pupils how to keep themselves safe.
+The annual written report will typically consider: the effectiveness and implementation of relevant policies including filtering and monitoring and other e-safety issues; staff safeguarding training; staff recruitment procedures; the handling of safeguarding issues; referral management; the contribution the School is making to inter-agency working; and the provision for teaching pupils how to keep themselves safe.
 This audit will form part of the annual review undertaken by the Governing Body as a whole to ensure that all policies, procedures and training provided by the School are effective and comply with the law.